2023/2024 Housing Residential Agreement

 Laundry

 Laundry washers and dryers are available for use by residents at standard costs ($1.50 for wash, $1 for dryer).
-A coin machine is provided in the laundry facility.
+A coin machine is provided in each laundry facility.
 Residents are expected to provide their own laundry products.
 Washer and dryer use for non-residents is prohibited.

 All residential mail is to be sent using the post office box listed below.
 All mail is processed internally through the St. Clair County Community College print shop.
 Mail is picked up from the PO box, processed in the print shop, and delivered to housing every business day.
-Please note: If a package is delivered to the PO box over the weekend, the mail will be delivered to the residence hall the following business day.
+Please note: If a package is delivered to the PO box over the weekend, the mail will typically be delivered to the residence hall the following business day.

 College Housing staff reserves the right to return mail to sender if the mail is not addressed to the legal name of current in-house contracted resident or personnel.